Securing your garden and outbuildings

 - Fit a window grille and/or frosted window film to stop a thief seeing into your shed or garage.

-- Chain tools, cycles and other valuable equipment together using high security chain or cable and a good quality padlock.
+- Chain tools, cycles and other valuable equipment together using a high-security chain or cable and a good quality padlock.

 - Replace standard hinges with strap hinges secured by coach bolts or use security screws on existing hinges.